pchernikhowsky/RPi_RTC_Interface/README.md

 > [!NOTE]
 > As per the spec for the [onboard 5V to 3.3V LDO](https://www.diodes.com/assets/Datasheets/AP7361EA.pdf), the I2C and 1-Wire interfaces are able to supply up to 1 amp of power to connected devices.
 If the 3.3V power output from the I2C or 1-Wire interfaces are overloaded or shorted to ground (i.e., current draw exceeds 1.5 amps), the LDO regulator will automatically shutdown (and the LED will extinguish).
 Removing the overload/short will automatically restore the 3.3V power supply.

-A 3-pin header connector with GND, RXD and TXD signals for access to the serial `/dev/ttyS0` device is provided.
+A 3-pin 0.1 in. spacing header connector with GND, RXD and TXD signals for access to the serial `/dev/ttyS0` device is provided.
 > [!NOTE]
 > * RXD references serial data received by (input to) the Pi.
 > * TXD references serial data sent from (output from) the Pi.